Business Insurance in Colorado: Key Takeaways

 1. 1

-Determine risks specific to your Colorado business
+Determine risks for your Colorado business

-Walk through what threatens your operation: hailstorms destroying your restaurant's patio during peak season, your crew getting altitude sickness on a Vail project, or wildfire evacuation orders closing your mountain shop for weeks.
+Walk through what threatens your operation: hailstorms destroying your restaurant's patio during peak season, your crew getting altitude sickness on a Vail project or wildfire evacuation orders closing your mountain shop for weeks.
 Document your physical assets, revenue sources and what would shut you down tomorrow.

 2. 2